suavedude/logging/README.md

 <h1>Introduction</h1>

 [Delphix](https://www.delphix.com/) supports log forwarding to SEIM tools like [Splunk](https://www.splunk.com/) or [Sumo logic](https://www.sumologic.com/).
 The Delphix virtualization logs(metrics / events) can be forwarded [directly](https://docs.delphix.com/docs/configuration/monitoring-and-log-management/splunk-integration) to splunk using a proprietary mechanism called Hypertext Event Collection( HEC) where the Delphix virtualization makes a direct connection via UI.
 Delphix Masking forwards the logs via API calls that are initiated externally.
-These calls can be made via a stand-alone program or via an automated tool like Jenkins or Mulesoft.
+These calls can be made via a standalone program or via an automated tool like Jenkins or Mulesoft.
 Delphix API endpoints allow the logs to be fetched in a way that is SEIM(Security Event and Incident Monitoring) solution vendor independent.

 <h1>Background to Delphix Logs</h1>

 Delphix provides two types of logs.
-Both of them can be e exgracted via the API end points.
+Both of them can be extracted via the API end points.
 These are:
 <ul>
   <li><b>Audit Log:</b> These are the Audit entries regarding system wided access of data.</li>
   <li><b>System Log:</b> These are system activities including user based work </li>
 </ul>

 For additional information please refer the following links